BrunoHalltari/CTF-Writeups/Redpwn-2020/Web/Static-pastebin/Readme.md

 ![CaptureVero](https://user-images.githubusercontent.com/59454895/85900597-63acc800-b800-11ea-81fa-4d3b209847fa.PNG)

-There was also a report site to the admin:
+There was also a way to report a link to the admin:

 ![OOOOOO](https://user-images.githubusercontent.com/59454895/85901979-344b8a80-b803-11ea-9027-8e13f90dacdc.PNG)